MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 <br>

 **Who can create custom playlists and hide or show content in M365 learning pathways?**
-- The Site collection administrator for M365 learning pathways
+- The Site collection administrator for Microsoft 365 learning pathways
-- SharePoint Site owner or Site member permissions for M365 learning pathways
+- SharePoint Site owner or Site member permissions for Microsoft 365 learning pathways
 <br>

 **Who has permissions to use the SharePoint Success Site as a user?**